 Electric scooters must be registered in North Carolina to operate legally, while nine states require riders to have a driver’s license for any type of kick scooter.

-Michigan and Minnesota allow anyone who is 12 years old or above to operate electric scooters.
+Michigan and Minnesota allow anyone 12 years old or above to operate electric scooters.
 The age limit is 14 in Virginia and 15 in Utah.
 Most states have a minimum age of 16 to ride.

 Although there aren’t mandatory electric scooter laws that apply to all 50 states simultaneously, rules and insurance considerations apply to all riders.
 Always follow the local rules and regulations while staying aware of your surroundings to enjoy the riding experience.